 A New Year resolution

-I don’t tend to pick new year resolutions (I chose many new resolutions, but why do they have to be in January and not in November or May?), but this year I am proposing to improve my self-awareness.
+I don’t tend to pick new year’s resolutions (I chose many new resolutions, but why do they have to be in January and not in October?), but this year I am proposing to improve my self-awareness.

 In Ancient Greece, when people visited the Oracle of Delphi, one of the maxims written on the temple forecourt was “Know thyself”.
 It is the first step in self-development and growth.
 Know yourself, and then you will understand your purpose and motivations in life, be happy and improve your relationships with others.